Samkaypro/samkaypro/README.md

 **`My name is Kayode Samuel (samkaypro)`**

 I'm a software engineer and full-stack web and mobile developer with a deep passion for programming and technology.
-Outside of coding, I enjoy watching tech videos, challenging myself with chess, staying active through sports, and keeping up with the latest trends by reading developer blogs.
+Outside of coding, I enjoy watching tech videos, challenging myself with chess, and keeping up with the latest trends by reading developer blogs.

 ## About Me
 - Location: Abuja, Nigeria